Vikms95/js-top-battleship/_planning/steps.md

 <!-- - Clean code to make it more functional styled -->

- - Make array modifiers to return a new array(addShipToBoardGridObject)
+- Make letter appear one by one on match-info